ROCm/rocprofiler/README.md

       rocprofv2 --help
       ```

-  - (ATT) Advanced Thread Trace: It can collect kernel running time, granular hardware metrics per kernel dispatch and provide hotspot analysis at source code level via hardware tracing.
+  - ### Plugin Support
+    We have a template for adding new plugins.
+New plugins can be written on top of rocprofv2 to support the desired output format using include/rocprofiler/v2/rocprofiler_plugins.h header file.
+These plugins are modular in nature and can easily be decoupled from the code based on need.
+Installation files:

     ```bash
-      # ATT(Advanced Thread Trace) needs few preconditions before running.
-      # 1. Make sure to generate the assembly file for application by executing the following before compiling your HIP Application
-      export HIPCC_COMPILE_FLAGS_APPEND="--save-temps -g"

-      # 2. Install plugin package
-      see Plugin Support section for installation

-      # 3. Run the following to view the trace
-      rocprofv2 -i input.txt --plugin att <app_relative_path_assembly_file> --mode [network, file, off] <app_relative_path>

-      # app_assembly_file_relative_path is the assembly file with .s extension generated in 1st step
-      # app_relative_path is the path for the application binary
-      # Parameters:
-        # --mode <mode>:
-          # - network: opens the server with the browser UI.
-              # att needs 2 ports available (e.g. 8000, 18000).
-There is an option (default: --ports "8000,18000") option to change these.
-              # In case the browser is running on a different machine, port forwarding can be done with ssh -L 8000:localhost:8000 <user@IP>.
-          # - file: dumps the json files to disk, it can be used to quickly verify if there is anything wrong with the data.
-              # Run python3 httpserver.py from within the generated ui/ folder to view the trace.
-The folder can be copied to another machine, and will run without rocm.
-          # - off runs collection but not analysis/parsing.
-So it can be later viewed another time and/or system.
-        # --depth <n>: How many waves per slot to parse (maximum).
-        # --mpi <nproc>: Parse with this many mpi processes, for performance improvements.
-Requires mpi4py.
-        # --att_kernel "filename": Kernel filename to use (instead of ATT asking which one to use).
-        # --trace_file "files": glob (wildcards allowed) of traces files to parse.
-      # input.txt gives flexibility to to target the compute unit and provide filters.
-        # input.txt contents:
-            # att: TARGET_CU=1 // or some other CU [0,15] - WGP for Navi
-            # SE_MASK=0x1 // bitmask of shader engines.
-The fewer, the easier on the hardware.
-Default enables all shader engines.
-            # SIMD_MASK=0xF // There are four SIMDs.
-GFX9: bitmask of SIMDs.
-Navi: SIMD Index [0-3].
-            # PERFCOUNTERS_COL_PERIOD=0x3 // Multiplier period for counter collection [0~31].
-GFX9 only.
-            # PERFCOUNTER=<counter_name> // Add a SQ counter to be collected with ATT; period defined by PERFCOUNTERS_COL_PERIOD.
-GFX9 only.
-        # samples/att.txt is the simplest input file for ATT
+    rocprofiler-plugins_9.0.0-local_amd64.deb
+    rocprofiler-plugins-9.0.0-local.x86_64.rpm
     ```

-  - Plugin Support: We have a template for adding new plugins.
-New plugins can be written on top of rocprofv2 to support the desired output format using include/rocprofiler/v2/rocprofiler_plugins.h header file.
-These plugins are modular in nature and can easily be decoupled from the code based on need.
-E.g.
     - file plugin: outputs the data in txt files.
     - Perfetto plugin: outputs the data in protobuf format.
       - Protobuf files can be viewed using ui.perfetto.dev or using trace_processor